CaptMD-11/KaggleCSVFiles/README.md

 # KaggleCSVFiles

-This repository contains CSV files from the <a href="https://www.kaggle.com/datasets" target="_blank">Kaggle website</a> (while obeying the respective licenses).
+This repository contains CSV files from the <a href="https://www.kaggle.com/datasets" target="_blank">Kaggle website</a> + other datasets (while obeying the respective licenses).